 Keep your knees bent to safely jump and land when jumping for a header, lean back as well to help with your balance.

-By leaning back you are able to either cushion the header or with a forward motion of your neck generate power on a cross.
+By leaning back you can either cushion the header or with a forward motion of your neck generate power on a cross.

 Communicate when going to head a soccer ball